villevt/Sental/readme.md

 Minimal (TypeScript) React single page app, that allows for inputting text, and getting automatic inference for the text.
 Frontend can be run from `frontend`-folder with `npm start`.

+NOTE: The frontend is not responsive and won't look good on mobile devices.

 ## Model data

 I constructed the model on sentiment data (`nlp/data`) derived from https://www.kaggle.com/datasets/marklvl/sentiment-labelled-sentences-data-set